 Being a wonderful and caring mother, Byrd listens to her boy, does extensive reach, and discovers her son was Lou Gehrig.
 On top of that, she was Gehrig's mother.

-The reason I am recommending this book is the mother's ability to grant her son's beliefs without being judgmental.
+I am recommending this book is the mother's ability to grant her son's beliefs without being judgmental.
 Every parent should learn from this perspective.
-She hit adversary from her Christian church and Christian friends.
-Because she listened to her son and did research, she discovered the truth.
+She hit adversaries from her Christian church and Christian friends.
+Because she listened to her son and researched, she discovered the truth.
 Past Life is a subject worth looking into for personal growth.
 Just be careful who you tell and who you go to for advice.

 I am a hardcore racquetball player.
-Sport Stretch: 311 Stretches for 41 Sports keeps me limber for every single time I enter the racquetball court.
+Sport Stretch: 311 Stretches for 41 Sports keeps me limber every time I enter the racquetball court.
 The book is not just for racquetball players.
-That is why I recommend a book that will help you live a better life.
+I recommend a book that will help you live a better life.

-Being limber is super essential if you plan on living well into your golden years.
-Even for K-12 kids in their formative years and testing their talents at various team sports, this book will help prevent needless injuries.
+Being limber is essential if you plan to live well into your golden years.
+Even for K-12 kids in their formative years and testing their talents in various team sports, this book will help prevent needless injuries.

 The body is more fluid and resilient—not as prone to injuries.
-I learned this from Alter’s book because he clearly defines the meaning of stretching and getting most out of your stretches.
+I learned this from Alter’s book because he clearly defines the meaning of stretching and getting the most out of your stretches.

 He offers beginning levels to advanced levels of stretching.
-Some of the stretches in the book I will never do because they are extreme.
+I will never do some of the stretches in the book because they are extreme.
 The book contains illustrations and guidelines for all 311 stretches.

-I hope you get a chance to read this book and do some of the stretches and stretch more in your life.
+I hope you can read this book and do some of the stretches and stretch more in your life.

 The Way to Happiness Foundation promotes the small booklet called The Way to Happiness.
 The booklet contains 21 precepts.
-Precept means a general rule of conduct to help you determine the way to respond to a situation in life.
-The booklet is non-religious with common sense moral codes designed to help anyone learn how to make the right choices by reading and following the precepts.
+Precept means a general rule of conduct to help you determine how to respond to a situation in life.
+The booklet is non-religious, with common sense moral codes designed to help anyone learn to make the right choices by reading and following the precepts.

-A friend gave a booklet to a construction worker because he told her all the problems he was experiencing in his life.
+A friend gave a booklet to a construction worker because he told her all the problems he experienced.
 She handed him the booklet and told him to read and apply it.
 He thanked her for the little book, and a week later, he contacted her.
 He told her how much better he was doing because of the booklet.
-My friend felt so good about helping him that she continued to hand out of the small book to family and friends.
+My friend felt so good about helping him that she continued to hand out the small book to family and friends.

 I pull the booklet from my bookshelf whenever I feel something in my life is not going the way I want it to go.
 I find the precept that applies to that situation.
-I read it, think of examples, and use it in life.
-Like magic, the situation resolves.
+I read it, think of examples, and use them in life.
+Like magic, the condition resolves.

 MacLaine writes more than just about her realization of having more than one life.
 She sets an example of coming to terms with responsibility for others, not just yourself.

 The first book I bought about natural healing is How to Get Well.
-It came as a recommendation from a highly respected natural nutritionist I was taking a class from at the time.
+It came as a recommendation from a highly respected natural nutritionist I was taking a class.
 In Airola's book, he offers natural remedies for all ailments ever discovered.
-They are therapeutic uses of foods, food supplements, vitamins, herbs, juices, fasting, baths, and ancient and modern nutritional and biological modalities in the treatment of conditions.
+They are therapeutic uses of foods, food supplements, vitamins, herbs, juices, fasting, baths, and ancient and modern nutritional and biological modalities to treat conditions.

 "If doctors of today will not become the nutritionists of tomorrow -

-The nutritionists of today will become the doctors of tomorrow."— Paavo Airola
+The nutritionists of today will become the doctors of tomorrow."

 Grover's philosophy is not limited to the sports field.
 A business consultant recommended this book to his clients and invited him to speak at one of their events.
-Anyone who reads his book applies the 13 steps on how to become a champion will become successful in any field.
+Anyone who reads his book applies the 13 steps to becoming a champion will succeed in any field.

 Relentless is an easy read, so teenagers, college students, and people at large can benefit from Grover's straightforward approach to becoming a success.
-I highly recommend this book for anyone who wants to succeed.
+I highly recommend this book to anyone who wants to succeed.
 His philosophy defines champions: Cooler, Closer, and Cleaner.
 The goal is to be a Closer.
-The game plan is clear and doable—"don't think" to professional athletes and business people around the world.
+The game plan is clear and doable—"don't think" to professional athletes and business people worldwide.

 Living a Happy Life

 Living a happy life means taking care of yourself spiritually, mentally, and physically.
-When these three aspects of our lives are in alignment, we are living a better existence.
-Our positive outlook affects our family and friends, so they feel better and want to live a better life, too.
+When these three aspects of our lives align, we live a better existence.
+Our positive outlook affects our family and friends, so they feel better and want to live a better life.

 © 2019 Kenna McHugh